 This page provides an overview of the ULEZ car and motorcycle scrappage scheme.
 Please see the terms and conditions for full details before you submit an application.

 See how TfL uses your data on the Road User Charging privacy page.

 Several organisations are providing offers and promotions to support the scrappage scheme and the Mayor's ambition to help clear London's air.
-There are exclusive promotions for successful scrappage scheme applicants as well as other offers for all Londoners to take advantage of, whether they are eligible for a grant payment or not.
+There are exclusive promotions for successful scrappage scheme applicants as well as other offers for all Londoners to take advantage of, whether they apply to the scrappage scheme or not.